 When at home:

-Be aware to what signs of bed bugs to watch for.
+Be aware of what signs of bedbugs to watch for.

 Watch for signs of bedbugs when children return from college, camp or overnights.

 Avoid purchasing or renting used furniture.
 If you do purchase or rent used furniture, check it closely before bringing it into your home.